 - Local cell death: in drought conditions, the immediate response is closing stomata, as noted above.
 However, because closed stomata prevent gas exchange, plants will die if the stomata remain closed for too long.
 Thus if a drought persists for too long, the plant will begin sacrificing certain areas by allowing the leaves or stems to die in localized regions.
 This process may be regulated by the hormone ethylene, which can induce localized cell death under certain conditions.

 Thigmotropism is movement in response to touch.
 Different plant species have different types of responses to touch, including slow thigmotropism and fast thigmotropism.

 This video shows an example of slow thigmotropism (mediated by auxin) in morning glory plants, which require a support structure of some type to grow optimally.
-The time lapse images were taken at 10 minute intervals (full information about this video can be found here):
+The time lapse images were taken at 10 minute intervals:

 And this video shows an example of fast thigmotropism (mediated by membrane potential) in a Venus flytrap: